Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter3.md

 # How to set up Groups and Departments
 This is the third Chapter of the **Inzzii manual** .
 It's very important to first set up the Group(s) and then the underlying Departments.
-To give you an example of how to setup this structure.
+Below we added an example to give you an idea of how to setup this Group / Department structure.

 Group | Department 1 | Department 2 | Department 3
 --- | --- | --- | ---